 - Social-environmental research methods, including Geographic Information Systems (GIS), neighborhood assessments, and qualitative/ethnographic approaches

 Central to Dr. Townley’s work is the promotion of positive, reciprocal relationships between academic and community stakeholders.
 He has collaborated with numerous community agencies to address and evaluate issues surrounding homelessness, supported housing, and mental health service delivery.
-He also serves as incoming co-chair of the Society for Community Research and Action (SCRA) Self-Help/ Mutual Support Interest Group.
+He also serves as co-chair of the Society for Community Research and Action (SCRA) Self-Help/ Mutual Support Interest Group.

 Townley, G., Katz, J., Wandersman, A., Skiles, B., Schillaci, M.J., Timmerman, B.E., and Mousseau, T.A.
 (2013).
 Exploring the role of sense of community in the undergraduate transfer student experience.
 Journal of Community Psychology, 41(3), 277-290.